LuciooF/TradeCompeteAndCollect/README.md

 ## Setup

-To get this set up, download mySql, setup as default, take note of your host, password and database name
+To get this set up, download MySQL, setup as default, take note of your host, password and database name

 Create a .env file with the following
 ```env